Stable group theory and approximate subgroups

 (In fact (1) implies (2) if the generalized continuum hypothesis holds; moreover in this case $\Uu$ is determined up to isomorphism by $T$ and by $|\Uu|$, provided $T$ is complete.)

 Given a complete theory $T$, we fix a model $\Uu$ of $T$ with the above properties and with $|\Uu|>>\aleph_0$ (if it is not finite), and interpret definable sets as subsets of $\Uu^n$.
-We consider elementary submodels $M$ of $\Uu$; any model of $T$ can be so represented.
+We will occasionally consider elementary submodels $M$ of $\Uu$; these will just be referred to as {\em models}.
 We write $A \leq M$ to mean that $A$ is a substructure of $M$.
+As stated above, substructures $A$ will be taken to be countable; "small" would be enough.

 A partial type over $A$ is any collection of formulas over $A$, in some free variable $x$, and closed under implication in the $L_A$-theory of $M$.